Click to print APPENDIX B

 What is relevant is primarily a matter of common sense and experience.
 ACBL expects committees to use their collective discretion rather than a rigid set of rules.

 The committee should be prepared to deal with self-serving testimony.
 The testimony usually is relevant and should be admitted, but in such cases the committee should not give it any significant weight.
 The reason is the potential bias by players having a direct interest in the committee deciding matters in a particular way.

-A committee must review the evidence independently, and makes its own determination of fact or bridge judgment.
-If, after consultation with other members, a committee member has any doubt in either case he or she should accept the Tournament Director’s decision.
+- A committee must review the evidence independently, and make its own determination of fact or bridge judgment.
+If, after consultation with fellow members, a committee member has any doubt in either case he or she should accept the Tournament Director’s determination.

-A Tournament Director has no burden of proof in an Appeals Committee hearing.
+- A Tournament Director has no burden of proof in an Appeals Committee hearing.
+The appellant does.

 When used to prove a proposition, direct evidence means that we require no inference to prove the proposition.
 Circumstantial evidence requires an inference to prove the same proposition.
 The dealer opens 1 diamond and second chair overcalls 2NT.
 Fourth chair explains the bid shows the “two lower unbid”.
 This is direct evidence that the bid shows the two lower unbid suits.
 However, if fourth chair later bids clubs holding five hearts and only three clubs, that is circumstantial evidence that the bid does not show the two lower unbid suits.

 Neither type of evidence is necessarily more convincing.
 A committee member can discount direct evidence about an automobile going through the intersection while the light is green if the witness proves to have an uncertain memory.
 Committee members should evaluate all direct and circumstantial evidence to decide which evidence is more credible and entitled to more weight under the circumstances of that particular hearing.